 Students admitted to the online tracks can only enroll in courses that offer “9Ux” sections.
 For example, INFQ 7303-9U1, is the online section of INFQ 7303, Principles of Information Quality.
-Student not in the online tracks can still enroll in certain types of “webcast” sections to accommodate work or other schedule constraints provided they are not required to attend all classes in-person, e.g. international students on F-1 or J-1 visas.
-Students enrolled in these types of webcast sections may still be expected to come to the classroom for examinations, presentations, or activities for which the instructor requires attendance.
-Please consult with the course syllabus or with the course instructor if in doubt.
+Students not in the online tracks can still enroll in certain types of “webcast” sections to accommodate schedule constraints if they are not required to attend all classes in-person, e.g. international students on F-1 or J-1 visas.
+Students enrolled in webcast sections may still be expected to come to the classroom for exams, presentations, or activities for which the instructor requires attendance.
+Please review the course syllabus or contact the course instructor if you have any questions.

 Online and on-campus courses cannot be mixed during the semester.
-Students in the online program can only enroll in 9U sections and on-campus students can only enroll other types of sections.
+Students in the online program can only enroll in 9U sections.
 However, students can change admission between semesters.
 For example, if a student begins the program in Little Rock as an on-campus student, but later is transferred to another state by her employer, she can change her admission to online and continue her program remotely.

 Blended Online Model